-Each year we have teachers download the lists to get their students involved to create a positive culture in their school.
-It fills our hearts knowing that we're able to reach so many young people to nurture the gift of giving as an instinctive and natural part of who they are.
+Each year we have teachers download the checklist to get their students involved to create a positive culture in their school.
+It fills our hearts knowing that we're able to reach so many young people and that over time, kindness becomes an instinctive and natural part of who they are.

-After some schools contacted to ask for customised lists for their classrooms, we decided it was best to create a blank Google Slides version where teachers could make their own.
-This way they could ask their students to contribute acts of kindness in each of the categories or have them copy the Google Slides document and create their own.
+After some schools contacted to ask for customized lists for their classrooms, we decided it was best to create a blank Google Slides version where teachers could make their own.
+This way they could ask their students to contribute acts of kindness in each of the categories or have them use the Google Slides template to create their own checklist.
 We also made a list for working in groups so students could enjoy making a difference together.
 Teachers can find our editable checklist on our TpT store along with a range of kindness and emotional intelligence resources that complement our year-long social-emotional learning curriculum.

 Share your completed checklists HERE!